-Fire platoon duty personnel shall be scheduled for a twenty- four (24) day work period and will be assigned 24 hours shifts (8in 24 schedule).
+Fire platoon duty personnel shall be scheduled for a twenty-four (24) day work period and will be assigned 24 hours shifts (8 in 24 schedule).
+The schedule shall be a repeating two (2) day on four (4) day off cycle.
 Shifts will start and end at 0800 hours.
 Fire platoon duty personnel will work 182 hours per work period and will be paid within the guidelines of the Fair Labor Standards Act (FLSA).
 At the discretion of the Fire Chief, the work schedule may be revised to provide alternate scheduling of days on/off.
 If necessary, the FLSA work period may be modified to accommodate this change.
 Fire Platoon Duty Personnel shall continue to work the equivalent of a 56 hour week.
 Newly hired personnel may be assigned to a forty (40) hour week for training purposes.
 Appropriate adjustments will be made to the hourly rate, handling of leaves, etc.